Media Information

 There are no current notices to media.

-An annual review for Mr. Donnelly is scheduled for December 1, 2025, at the Forensic Psychiatric Hospital.
-The new October 24, 2025 NCRMD verdict will also be considered at this hearing.
+An annual review for Mr. Donnelly was scheduled for December 1, 2025, at the Forensic Psychiatric Hospital.
+The new October 24, 2025 NCRMD verdict was also considered at this hearing.
+The disposition resulting from the December 1, 2025 hearing is available here.

 The July 19, 2018 Reasons for absolute discharge are available.
 These are the most recent reasons.
 Please note that there is a ban under s.
 672.501(1) of the Criminal Code that prohibits the publication, broadcasting or other transmission of any information that could identify a victim, or a witness under 18 years of age, in this matter.
 Failure to comply with this order is an offence.